Simple Pear Syrup Recipe

 • Bold pear flavor comes through strong, giving this syrup the the ability to shine brightly in any recipe.

-• Just three ingredients come together perfectly to make a syrup that’s not only simple but packed full of flavor too, much like my original buffalo sauce which also relies on only two ingredients to make a simple, flavorful sauce.
+• Just three ingredients come together perfectly to make a syrup that’s not only simple but packed full of flavor too.

 • Surprisingly versatile working just as well in sweet dishes, like desserts, as it does when brushed over a savory roast.